cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 On the other hand, these rights are not absolute.
 They are granted for a "limited time" and with the ultimate aim of serving the public interest by enriching the cultural and intellectual commons.

-This dual nature of copyright--its function as a form of private property that can be transacted, and its overarching goal to promote public welfare--adds layers of complexity to its legal treatment.
+This dual nature of copyright&mdash;its function as a form of private property that can be transacted, and its overarching goal to promote public welfare&mdash;adds layers of complexity to its legal treatment.
 While copyright law grants certain exclusive rights that can be enforced against individuals through **in personam** legal actions, these rights are also designed to be temporary and ultimately benefit the public.
 Therefore, copyright exists as both a personal right that can be legally enforced against specific individuals and a mechanism intended to